Virgin Islands Creole: Differences from English

-The pronunciation differs from Standard English in various ways.
-Virgin Islands and "SSS islands" accents are somewhat similar to those of other Caribbean countries, especially Guyana, the Cayman Islands, Belize and Panama, but are also unique in many ways.
+Pronunciation differs from Standard English in various ways.
+Virgin Islands and SSS island accents are somewhat similar to those of other Caribbean countries, especially Guyana, the Cayman Islands, Belize and Panama, but are also unique in many ways.

-As in most Anglophone Caribbean dialects, in Virgin Islands Creole, dental fricatives (the "-th" sound) are often omitted from speech, and replaced by dental stops ("-t" or "-d" sounds).
+As in most Anglophone Caribbean dialects, in Virgin Islands Creole, dental fricatives (the "th" sound) are often omitted from speech, and replaced by dental plosives ("t" or "d" sounds).
 The vowel pronunciation of Virgin Islands Creole can widely differ from American English.
-For example, in Virgin Islands Creole (as well as most other Anglophone Caribbean creoles), the suffix "er" in English, /ər/ in American English, is pronounced /æ/ (for example: computer is pronounced [kompuːtæ] ("computah"), and never is pronounced [nevæ] ("nevah")).
-Not all words ending in "er" however, are pronounced in this way.
+For example, in Virgin Islands Creole (as well as most other Anglophone Caribbean creoles), the suffix "er" in English, /ər/ in American English, is pronounced /æ/ (for example: computer is pronounced [kompuːtæ] ("computah"), and never is pronounced [nevæ] ("nevah")), though not all words ending in "er" are pronounced this way.

-Like many other Caribbean islands, the "oi" sound in Standard English is replaced with long I (/aɪ/).
+As on many other Caribbean islands, the "oi" sound in Standard English is replaced with long I (/aɪ/).
 For example, the English word "join" would be pronounced jine.
-Such anomalies have their roots in 17th and 18th century England, where such vowel sounds were pronounced similarly.
+Such anomalies have their roots in 17th- and 18th-century England, where such vowel sounds were pronounced similarly.

 Virgin Islands Creole also displays similarities to the English-based pidgin and creole languages of West Africa, due to their common descent from the blending of African substrate languages with English as the superstrate language.